longhorn/website/content/docs/1.2.3/deploy/install/_index.md

   - /: Access any data path on this node and access Longhorn engine binaries.
 - Longhorn Share Manager
   - /dev: Block devices created by Longhorn are under the `/dev` path.
-  - /lib/modules: Kernel modules requried by `cryptsetup` for volume encryption.
+  - /lib/modules: Kernel modules required by `cryptsetup` for volume encryption.
   - /proc: Find the recognized host process like container runtime, then use `nsenter` for volume encryption.
   - /sys: Support volume encryption by `cryptsetup`.
 - Longhorn CSI Plugin